grafana/agent/docs/sources/flow/concepts/component_controller.md

 ## Component reevaluation

-A [component][Components] is dynamic.
+A [component](ref:components) is dynamic.
 A component can update its exports any number of times throughout its lifetime.

 A _controller reevaluation_ is triggered when a component updates its exports.
 The component controller reevaluates any component that references the changed component, any components that reference those components,